-Undirected use results in pioneering of new camping sites, issues associated with human waste, fire pit development, and compacted soil and vegetation loss.
-These impacts are more visible in the alpine environment; however, they occur wherever multi-day use occurs and is not directed to developed facilities.
-DPOR should, to the greatest extent practicable, direct use and construct facilities that minimize the impacts of people recreating in this unit to preserve the scenic resources and wilderness character.
+- preserve the scenic resources and wilderness character.
 Only minimal clearing of a site will be undertaken for construction of structures and facilities.
 All structures will be visually screened where possible to preserve the scenic resources and wilderness character.
 An exception will be the proposed mountain huts on the Tutka Alpine Traverse Trail.
 Due to the location of these structures in alpine habitat, they cannot be visually screened.
-They will however be constructed to resemble the character of other mountain huts in Alaska.
+They will - 6 however be constructed to resemble the character of other mountain huts in Alaska.